Our crusty bread recipe is simple and fast to make, anyone can make this artisan bread at home in just three hours.

-Growing up in a big Mennonite family where my mom typically made cakes, pies, and bread every day as just a small part of her daily routine.
+I grew up in a big Mennonite farm family where my mom typically made cakes, pies, and bread every day as just a small part of her daily routine.

-Possibly the world’s easiest yeast bread recipe
+Possibly the world’s easiest artisan bread

 And I tried to make my bread, like my mom.